Article

 Credit: Springfield, MO - Convention & Visitors Bureau

-No sport produces feelings of nostalgia quite like baseball.
-Whether it’s the sound of the organ playing, snacking on peanuts and Cracker Jacks, or the crack of the bat, baseball has been a favorite pastime in Missouri since the very first inning.
+Take me out to the ball game!
+No sport creates a sense of nostalgia quite like baseball.
+From the sound of the organ and the crack of the bat to the seventh inning stretch and snacking on Cracker Jack, baseball has long been a favorite pastime in Missouri.

 Major League Baseball in Missouri